ko9x/MyTips/README.md

 - I think all we need to do if this happens again is double click the xcworkspace file and let xcode launch that simulator.
   - After that the icons started working again with the normal metro and npm run 12mini commands

+### Getting the app to install a production build on my iPhone
+### This info was used in the section about switching the app between Debug and Release builds
+- After changing the scheme to produciton in Xcode I was getting this error at the end of the build:
+`Undefined symbol: _OBJC_CLASS_$_FlipperClient`
+- I made some changes to the Podfile and ran some commands I found in this thread `https://github.com/facebook/react-native/issues/39378`
+  - But what I think actually got it to work was adding `'react-native-flipper': {platforms: {ios: null}},` to the dependencies of react-native.config.js

 # Database Info